Advanced Lawyering Curriculum

 Pacific McGeorge's innovative curriculum emphasizes hands-on active learning where our students are placed in the role of an attorney under careful supervision in one of our pioneering legal clinics or intensive field placements.
 Our students will learn to apply legal theory to practice, develop professional lawyering skills, and perhaps most importantly, become a reflective practitioner and lifelong learner.
 Our talented faculty and network of experienced adjunct professor practitioners teach a distinctive array of hands-on courses through our Advanced Lawyering Curriculum.

 Our Advanced Lawyering Curriculum is being phased in during the 2013-2014 academic year.
-We offer the Advanced Lawyering Curriculum during the regular academic year, a January intercession and in the summer.
+We offer the Advanced Lawyering Curriculum during the regular academic year, a January intersession and in the summer.

 Advanced Lawyering Curriculum Requirements